allenporter/home-assistant-journal-assistant/README.md

 - [ ] sensor for # of raw yaml files in total
 - [ ] sensor for # of pages for each notebook prefix
 - [ ] sensor with processor counts of total # of processed (total_increasing?)
+- [ ] monthly/quarterly reflections not showing up, check on details

 ## Local Development